Photo-catalytic hydrogen generation

 Energy System Engineering Course

-This course investigates energy-system engineering through the development and testing of hand-made compact cars utilizing fuel cells and hydrogen engines that emit only water as a waste product.
+This course investigates energy-system engineering through the development and testing of hand-made compact cars utilizing fuel cells that emit only water as a waste product.

-[Key words] fuel cell systems, hydrogen fuel cell systems, hydrogen engine systems, hydrogen combustion, hydrogen storage, carbon technology.
+[Key words] fuel cell systems, hydrogen fuel cell systems, hydrogen storage, carbon technology.

 Knowledge related to clean and sustainable energy is acquired from a foundation of chemistry, including inorganic chemistry, electrochemistry, surface chemistry, organic chemistry, polymer chemistry, solid state chemistry, biochemistry, chemical physics and energy systems, and from the wide-ranging study of substances, materials, devices and systems from basics to practical applications.